typelevel/cats-effect/docs/std/dispatcher.md

 }
 ```

-An instance of `Dispatcher` is very cheap - it allocates a single fiber so it
-is encouraged to instantiate it where necessary rather than wiring
+An instance of `Dispatcher` is very cheap - it is encouraged to instantiate it
-a single instance throughout an application.
+where necessary rather than wiring a single instance throughout an application.

 ## Cats-Effect 2